The Academy Museum of Motion Pictures / May Company Wilshire

-The extensive three-year rehabilitation and adaptive reuse project was supported by a preservation plan conformance with the Secretary of the Interior’s Standards for the Historic-Cultural Monument, ensuring the building would retain its significance as a historic resource.
-Perhaps the Saban building’s most defining feature is its eye-catching four-story tower, comprised of over 300,000 gold glass mosaic tiles.
-These were carefully surveyed for areas of delamination, and any damaged or missing historic tiles were replaced with custom tiles from the original family-owned manufacturer in Venice, Italy.
+Perhaps the Saban building’s most defining feature is its eye-catching four-story tower, which is comprised of over 300,000 gold glass mosaic tiles.
+These were carefully surveyed for areas of delamination and any damaged or missing historic tiles were replaced with custom tiles from the original family-owned manufacturer in Venice, Italy.

 The Conservancy recognized the Academy Museum’s stunning adaptive reuse project with a 2022 Preservation Award.